Comparisons / AutoGen vs n8n AI

 AutoGen vs n8n AI: Which Agent Framework to Use?

-AutoGen autogen by microsoft models agents as conversableagents that chat with each other. n8n AI n8n is a workflow automation platform that added ai agent capabilities with native langchain integration.
-Here is how they compare — and what the same patterns look like in plain Python.
+AutoGen by Microsoft models agents as ConversableAgents that chat with each other. n8n is a workflow automation platform that added AI agent capabilities with native LangChain integration.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers